oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/particle-diffusion/README.md

 development system".

 ### Running Samples In DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel® oneAPI
+For more information, see the Intel&reg; oneAPI
 Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ## Build and run